I was born in Kendal, a picturesque market town in the English Lake District, three years after the end of World War II.

 Then in September of the same year I decided to join the SUD-AFP trade union.
 "SUD" stands for "solidaires, unitaires et démocratiques"; the union web site is at http://www.sud-afp.org/).
 I was proud to be elected again to the Works Committee, in September 2011, this time for SUD-AFP.

 Trade-union work was a source of great satisfaction, and also taught me a great deal.
 Since retiring, however, I have ended union work and am devoting myself mostly to writing.
+I have also returned with pleasure to the Quakerism of my early years, despite my basically non-religious philosophy.

 Outside the world of work I lead a quiet life, spending as much time as possible reading, enjoying music and other arts, and walking both in city parks and the countryside, where my favourite pastime is observing birds, flowers and trees.